 French people usually advise against more than a 10C° difference in temperature.
-Now, I lived in Dubai for a few years as a child and with temperatures easily going up to 50°C (122°F).
-I can tell you that in Dubai nobody is putting the aircon at 40°C (104°F) or even 30°C (86°F) because that would be ridiculous.
+Now, having visited Dubai where temperatures easily go up to 50°C (122°F), I can tell you that in Dubai nobody is putting the aircon at 40°C (104°F) or even 30°C (86°F) because that would be ridiculous.

 If people started falling sick over such a difference in temperature, people in the Middle East and Southern U.S. states would be falling ill like flies.